godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/gwScripts.md

 ### Custodian Lock

-Rollup uses the custodian lock to hold the deposited assets. `CustodianLockArgs` is the args of custodian lock, the field `deposit_block_number` represents the block number that the deposit is processed.
+Our Rollup uses the custodian lock to hold the deposited assets. `CustodianLockArgs` is the args of custodian lock, the field `deposit_block_number` represents the block number that the deposit is processed.
 The `deposit_block_number` also denotes whether the custodian lock is finalized or unfinalized.

 ```js
 table CustodianLockArgs {